Best Affordable Les Pauls

 ESP LTD EC-1000

 The ESP-LTD EC-1000 gets my top spot here.
 This is a great guitar, and I always recommend it as the best alternative to the Gibson Les Paul.
 While the EC-1000 looks a lot like a ‘Paul, to me it has a very different feel.
-It’s got the same 24.75-inch scale length as a Gibson, but feels slicker, lighter and more modern, with a faster neck.
+It’s got the same 24.75-inch scale length as a Gibson but feels slicker, lighter and more modern, with a faster neck.

 There are many variations of this guitar, with a huge array of options.
-Some come with active EMG pickups, for a hotter, higher-output sound, while other have a warmer, somewhat more articulate Seymour Duncan JB/’59 pickup combination.
+Some come with active EMG pickups, for a hotter, higher-output sound, while others have a warmer, somewhat more articulate Seymour Duncan JB/’59 pickup combination.

-Most versions of the EC-1000 have the requisite Tune-o-matic-style bridge with stopbar tailpiece in typical LP style, but some have Floyd Rose tremolos.
+Most versions of the EC-1000 have the requisite Tune-o-Matic-style bridge with stopbar tailpiece in typical LP style, but some have Floyd Rose tremolos.

 Some have gorgeous flame or quilt tops, where others have Spartan flat-black satin paint schemes.

-While there are versions of this guitar with a more traditional style, most of ESP LTDs lineup is geared toward the metal crowd and the EC-1000 is no exception.
+While there are versions of this guitar with a more traditional style, most of the ESP LTD lineup is geared toward the metal crowd and the EC-1000 is no exception.
 It’s one of the top Les Paul-style guitars for metal, and if that’s what you’re into you’d be wise to give it serious consideration.